 | 1.00 contact hrs

 Please review the required clinical vignette below and answer the quiz questions.

 You must answer all questions correctly to proceed.
 If you answer a question incorrectly, we will provide a clue to the correct answer.

 Once you successfully completed the short test associated with the clinical vignette, proceed to the multiple-choice exam.

 To earn contact hours, you must achieve a score of 75% on your exam.
 You may retake the test as many times as necessary to pass the test.

-If the neurologist orders IV rtPA of 0.9 mg/kg for Mrs. Warren, the bolus dose would be:
+If the neurologist orders IV rtPA of 0.9 mg/kg for Janet, the bolus dose would be:

-Which should be administered to Mrs. Warren to reduce the risk of developing an ICH associated with rtPA administration for an acute ischemic stroke?
+Which should be administered to Janet to reduce the risk of developing an intracerebral hemorrhage associated with rtPA administration for an acute ischemic stroke?

-After rtPA administration, the RN should monitor Mrs. Warren for:
+After rtPA administration, the nurse should monitor Janet for: